A Sculptor of liberated free forms, or forms suspended in the process of being liberated in space.

-A cross-roads of artists who today continue to commit their own sculptural fantasy to creating works of monumental importance as well as smaller pieces for interiors.
+A crossroads of artists who today continue to commit their own sculptural fantasy to create works of monumental importance as well as smaller pieces for interiors.

 "It is possible to rely on masters of the art of sculpture who are capable of satisfying every possible demand or requirement."

 This reference to the masters in sculpture brings me to the conclusion that it is of major significance (not only as a presumed professional ethic but also on a level of physical involvement) that the relationship of Filin with the "corpo d'amore" of sculpture is a factor that allows him to follow a method with no outside assistance.

 In other words, to be involved with the sculpture in every phase of the work, from the raw block to the final refinements, arriving close to a quality resembling human skin.

 This process includes the worrying phase of freeing and finding the intended form in the raw stone, other sculptors usually leave this process to the masters in the artisan studios.